Target Racing

-Target Racing is an auto racing team based in Italy and is sometimes known as BVM – Target Racing.
-Also the team run Malta Formula Racing, Glorax Racing, F & M and Black Bull Swiss Racing entries.
+Target Racing is a Formula Three auto racing team based in Italy and is sometimes known as BVM – Target Racing.
+The team also competes under Malta Formula Racing, Glorax Racing, F & M and Black Bull Swiss Racing entries.

 History

-Target Racing was born in January 1997 from the experience gained in the highest categories of sports motoring (F.1, F.Indy, F.3000), combined with entrepreneurial spirit and passion, by Roberto Venieri.
-Target Racing debuted in 1997 in the Italian Formula 3 and Formula 3 Federal Championships remaining there until 2002,the year in which the Ravenna team won the F.3 Tricolor with Milos Pavlovic and the CSAI F.Renault Monza Under 19 Trophy with Luca Persiani.
-2003 saw the confirmation of Target Racing at the top of Formula 3, with the second consecutive Italian title won by Fausto Ippoliti, with two victories.
-A success, in Pergusa, also for Omar Galeffi, in a weekend dominated by the team with the double completed by Ippoliti came second.
-2004 saw the Romagna team start with two Dallara 304-Opel entrusted to Alessandro Ciompi and Andrea Tiso.
-During the season, Ciompi then preferred to emigrate to another team not before taking a pole with Target.
-In 2005,Target launched the young Riccardo Azzoli alongside the Greek Elias Papalias.
-The Lazio driver immediately distinguished himself as one of the most interesting promises of the tricolor F.3 conquering the fourth final place while Papalias grew from race to race, well advised by team manager Roberto Venieri, making his sixth final place.
+Target Racing was founded by Roberto Venieri in January 1997.
+It saw its debut in the same year, competing in the Italian Formula 3 and Formula 3 Federal Championships.
+The team continued there until 2002, the year in which the Ravenna team won the F3 Tricolor with Milos Pavlovic and the CSAI F3 Renault Monza Under 19 Trophy with Luca Persiani.
+A successful season in 2003 saw the confirmation of Target Racing at the top of Formula 3, with Fausto Ippoliti winning a second consecutive Italian title.
+The race took place in Pergusa, with Ippoliti winning and teammate Omar Galeffi coming in second place.
+The next year saw the Romagna team start with two Dallara 304-Opel entrusted to Alessandro Ciompi and Andrea Tiso.
+During the season, Ciompi switched teams, although not before he had secured a high pole position with Target.
+In 2005, Target launched the young Riccardo Azzoli from Lazio, alongside the Greek Elias Papalias.
+Azzoli achieved fourth place in the Tricolor F3.
+Papalias achieved sixth place in the same competition.

-2006 represented a turning point for Target: the abandonment of the Dallara chassis for the equally Italian one of the SLC and the decision to measure itself in a more competitive championship like the German one.
-Target, in collaboration with the SLC technicians themselves, has thus taken care of the development of single-seater cars, once again deploying Riccardo Azzoli and the promising Salvatore Gatto, who had already competed in F.Azzurra with Target.
-Interesting the results achieved by both, but unfortunately budget problems have frustrated the work done.
-After a 2007 in which Target lived a period away from the championships, but the work of preparing cars was not lacking, the Ravenna team returns in 2008 first person in the Italian F.3 championship, in the meantime became a Dallara-Fiat single-brand, deploying the 2007 F.Azzurra champion: Salvatore Cicatelli.